Michael Carter MSc MBACP Reg. FDAP

 07979 263 978 / 07979 263 978

-Therapy is a process of discovery and a process of liberation.
-Things don't necessarily have to be the way they are.
+Therapy is a process of discovery and liberation, that often leads to unexpected things.
+Whatever, current problems don't necessarily have to stay the way they are.

 I work from a small quiet consulting room that looks out onto trees and the sky over Ham.
 Very calm.